-Many smokers report that they use smoking to cope with stress.
-It’s important to plan for stressful situations when you’re quitting.
+People who smoke often say that they use smoking to cope with stress.
+It’s important to plan for stressful situations when you are quitting.

 Smoking actually causes stress.

 If you have not had a cigarette for a while, it is common to gradually feel tense and irritable, and to crave a cigarette.
 These are symptoms of nicotine withdrawal.
 Your next cigarette immediately relieves these unpleasant feelings.
 This shows that your addiction to nicotine makes you moody.
 You feel stressed and irritable between cigarettes and smoking allows you to feel normal again.
 This up-and-down pattern of mood change, throughout the day, is common among smokers.
 Quitting breaks this vicious cycle.